-A video by Philippe Charluet promoting the making of this internationally significant work by Australian artist, Irene Barberis, collaborating with Professor David.
-E. Mainwaring.
+This short documentary by Philippe Charluet is a glimpse into the making of this internationally significant artwork by Australian artist, Dr Irene Barberis.

-The Tapestry of Light is a giant illuminated tapestry, spread across 14 panels, 36 metres long by 3 metres high, made from glowing fibres of threads and light especially constructed using nanoparticle technology developed at the RMIT Design Research Institute.
+The Book of Revelation in the Christian Bible has been a fascinating source of inspiration for artists.
+The Tapestry of Light is a giant illuminated tapestry, spread across 14 panels, 36 metres long by 3 metres high, made from glowing fibres of threads and light especially constructed, using nanoparticle technology developed by Professor David Mainwaring.

-Four years in focused development and existing somewhere between art, science and design, the completed artwork will be an extraordinary illuminated reimagining of the medieval Angers Tapestries of the Apocalypse, one of the only full cycles by a female artists in over 700 years!
+Nearly 20 years in focused development and existing somewhere between art, science and design, the completed artwork is an extraordinary illuminated full-visual interpretation of John’s Apocalypse in tapestry form in over 500 years (re-imagining the medieval Angers Tapestries of the Apocalypse), and the first known to be by a woman!